 ODP regional risk managers provide ongoing monitoring of reported medications errors.
 ODP regional risk managers collaborate with ODP regional nurses, the medical director, and HCQU staff to assure reporting occurs while working to prevent known causes of medication errors.
 ODP regional nurses may also monitor the provider activities around medication administration, usually in response to either a problem related to licensing surveys or a request from the provider because of issues at the agency.
 The nurses also may provide technical assistance with respect to medication errors and the implementation of the medication program.
 They then follow-up on these recommendations and any plans of correction required by licensing related to medication administration to assure that the potentially harmful practices are remedied.
 In addition the HCQUs have developed guidance for providers regarding medication administration policies and procedures to supplement what is in the MAP course.
-HCQUs also provide technical assistance regarding medication administration policies and procedures to supplement what is in the MAP course.
-HCQUs also provide technical assistance regarding medication administration addition administration adm
+HCQUs also provide technical assistance regarding medication administration and implementing changes to prevent errors.